-Bondkakor, or Swedish farmer cookies, both look and sound modest.
+Swedish farmer cookies — bondkakor — both look and sound modest.
 Nothing special, surely?
 But don’t be fooled.

 On a November Thursday in 1954, the press gathered to see the brand new, modern kitchen at the royal palace of Drottningholm.
 In contrast with the large banquette kitchen, this everyday kitchen had barely seen any modernizations since the turn of the century.
-Even after the renovations, there were unusual details – including a circular window fit for a cannon.
-The proud cook Jenny Andersson showed the journalists around, assisted by her staff of five, distinguished professor Ivar Tengbom (who drew the Stockholm Concert Hall), and architect Ragnar Jonsson.
+Even after the renovations, unusual details remained — including a circular window fit for a cannon.
+The proud cook Jenny Andersson showed the journalists around, accompanied by her staff of five, the distinguished professor Ivar Tengbom (who drew the Stockholm Concert Hall), and architect Ragnar Jonsson.

-To be fair, there were other cookie types made that Thursday, too.
-However, I stubbornly take it as a sign that the journalists were offered to sample something else than bondkakor.
-After all, those should be saved for the king…
+To be fair, there were other cookie types made that Thursday, too — cookies for the journalists.
+After all, the farmer cookies were for the king…

-So, if you start printing t-shirts (“Live like a king.
-Eat farmer cookies.”), remember who told you.
+So, if you start printing t-shirts — “Live like a king.
+Eat farmer cookies.” — remember who told you and send me one…

 Bondkakor rightly deserves a place in the constellation “seven types of cookies”.
 Two components are important; almonds, and golden syrup.
-The almonds add flavour and crunch, and the golden syrup, or ljussirap, makes the cookies slightly chewy, with hints of caramel.
+The almonds add flavor and crunch, and the golden syrup, or ljus sirap, makes the cookies slightly chewy, with hints of caramel.

-With that definition, bondkakor seem to make a first appearance in newspaper Svenska Dagbladet in 1939 but not until 1954 in Dagens Nyheter.
+With that definition, farmer cookies seem to make a first appearance in newspaper Svenska Dagbladet in 1939 but not until 1954 in Dagens Nyheter.

 Consulting the bookshelf, I’ve found the first appearance of the recipe in the 1932 edition of Prinsessornas kokbok.
 The recipe suggests washing the butter first if it is salty — I say, keep the salt of today’s butters.

 Compared to the recipe in the first edition of Sju sorters kakor from 1945, Sweden’s most popular book on baking, Prinsessornas has more almonds.
 Wise suggestion.
-Famous konditori Vete-katten’s recipe for bondkakor is also similar, although slightly less sweet and with less almonds.
+Famous konditori Vete-katten’s recipe for farmer cookies is also similar, although slightly less sweet and with less almonds.

 5 1/2 dl (2 1/4 cups) flour